 - If your environment consists of multiple Linux VMs, each listening on a different SSH port, then, you can specify a comma-separated list of SSH ports against the JavaSshPortForVm parameter.
 For example: 7711,7271,8102

 - Finally, save the file.

-- For obtaining the "inside view" of VMs running Windows Vista/Windows 7/Windows 2008 operating systems, the eGurkhaAgent service of the eG remote agent should be configured to run using domain administrator privileges.
+- For obtaining the "inside view" of VMs running in Windows 2012 (or above versions)/Windows 8(or above versions) operating systems, the eGurkhaAgent service of the eG remote agent should be configured to run using domain administrator privileges.
 Refer to the Administering eG Enterprise for the procedure.
 For obtaining the "inside view" of other Windows VMs however, the remote agent service requires no such privileges.